pielgrzym/Givotal/README.md

 Deliver a story (being on a branch that belongs to this story):

     git pivotal deliver
-    Do you want to reabase against 'devel' branch? [y]
+    Do you want to rebase against 'devel' branch? [y]

 Review a story